codenode/codenode/README.rst

 Engines
 -------

-- The directory $knoboo/data is where each engines runtime enviroment exists.
+- The directory 'data' is where each engines runtime environment exists.

 - The file $knoboo/kernel/engine/base.py is where an 'engine' (actual process that a notebook's code is executed in) specific config options (run_path, uid, guid, chroot jail, etc)